 The reason you are graduating is not because you didnt work hard enough.
 And even if you worked hard enough to get into a four-year school, there are likely other programs available for you.
 Consider your financial needs, including your expected debt obligations, as well as the jobs you’re going to have to take.
 Using each of these criteria, take a look at each of the school’s programs and programs available to you.

 Do you qualify for one of these programs?
-Explore and apply to different programs to see if they fit your needs and finances.
+Exploring and applying to different programs to see if they fit your needs and finances is such a good point to consider.

 Take it slow